The failure of American public education

 But by the start of the twentieth century, a number of different groups began to believe that a comprehensive, centrally controlled (at least on the city or state level), and bureaucratic public education system was crucial to America’s future.
 The Progressive movement, for example, sought to replace haphazard government decision–making (such as that provided by political machines or community schools) with a more standardised, “predictable” approach.
 At the time, they viewed such change as necessary to eliminate corruption and graft.
 Similarly, the child welfare movement began to press for changes in family life—for replacing child labor and family neglect with public education.

 Simultaneously, American business leaders began to see a decentralised, “patchwork” education system as a liability in international competition.
-U.S. manufacturers, especially, saw the rise of Germany as a significant economic threat and sought to imitate that country’s new system of state-run trade schools.
+United States manufacturers, especially, saw the rise of Germany as a significant economic threat and sought to imitate that country’s new system of state–run trade schools.
 In 1905, the National Association of Manufacturers editorialised that “the nation that wins success in competition with other nations must train its youths in the arts of production and distribution.”
 German education, it concluded, was “at once the admiration and fear of all countries.”
 American business, together with the growing labor movement, pressed Congress to dramatically expand federal spending on education, especially for vocational instruction.
-Also, business and education leaders began to apply new principles of industrial organisation to education, such as top-down organisation and a “factory-floor” model in which administrators, teachers, and students all had a place in producing a standardised “final product.”
+Also, business and education leaders began to apply new principles of industrial organisation to education, such as top–down organisation and a “factory–floor” model in which administrators, teachers, and students all had a place in producing a standardised “final product.”
 These leaders created professional bureaucracies to devise and implement policy.

 Finally, perhaps the most important boosters of America’s new public education system were what we might today call “cultural conservatives.”
 The turn of the century, after all, was a time of tremendous immigration.
 As more and more immigrants arrived in America, bringing with them a plethora of languages, cultural traditions, and religious beliefs, American political leaders foresaw the potential dangers of Balkanisation.
 The public education system, once designed primarily to impart skills and knowledge, took on a far more political and social role.
 It was to provide a common culture and a means of inculcating new Americans with democratic values.
 Public schools, in other words, were to be a high–pressure “melting pot” to help America avoid the dismal fate of other multi–national politics.
 American political leaders were all too familiar with the Balkan Wars of the early 1900s, and were intent on avoiding a similar fate.